checkstyle/contribution/checkstyle-tester/README.md

 of the configuration files, you should use the [`my_check.xml`] (https://github.com/checkstyle/contribution/blob/master/checkstyle-tester/my_check.xml) file as a base**, and add the checks from `checkstyle-checks.xml` to it.
-Then `diff.groovy` should be run on all projects in `projects-to-test-on.properties`, using the `diff.groovy` script once for each configuration file.
+Then `diff.groovy` should be run on all projects in `projects-to-test-on.yml`, using the `diff.groovy` script once for each configuration file.
 [See instructions above]
 (https://github.com/checkstyle/contribution/tree/master/checkstyle-tester#basic-difference-report)